The Five College Consortium

 Languages through the Five College Center for the Study of World Languages

-Each language offered by the Center is available in one of three course formats depending upon the resources available for that language.
+Language courses available through the Center are offered in one of two course formats depending upon the resources available for that language.
 Mentored courses provide the highest level of structured support for learning and cover all four primary language skills (speaking, listening, reading, and writing).
-Independent Plus courses focus on speaking and listening skills, plus the development of basic literacy in the language.
-Supervised Independent courses focus only on oral skills and rely on more independently organized learning than the other course formats.
+Supervised Independent Language Program (SILP) courses focus on speaking and listening skills, plus the development of basic literacy in the language.
+SILP courses rely on more independently organized learning.

 All courses emphasize development of oral proficiency through weekly conversation practice sessions.
 Conversation sessions focus on using the language in the types of situations one might encounter in everyday life.
 Students commonly engage in role plays, question and answer activities, description, narration, and problem-solving exercises.
 More advanced students practice expressing opinions, giving reasons in arguments, and discussing current events and cultural issues.